aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-user-defined-cells/_index.md

 ![todo:image_alt_text](working-with-user-defined-cells_2.png)
 #### **Programming Samples**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-UserDefinedCells-ReadUserdefinedCellsOfShape-ReadUserdefinedCellsOfShape.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-UserDefinedCells-ReadUserdefinedCellsOfShape-ReadUserdefinedCellsOfShape.java" >}}
 ### **Create User-defined Cell**
 The Aspose.Diagram for Java API allows developers to create user-defined cell in the shapesheet.
 This example topic describes how to add as many user name rows as are needed, assign meaningful names to the rows, and set cell values.